 Jeannie Sha is an associate in Nixon Peabody’s Complex Commercial Disputes practice group.
 Leveraging over 20 years of investment management practice, Jeannie provides a more commercial and business-minded approach to problem solving.
 Having served as in-house legal and regulatory compliance counsel at several hedge funds and financial institutions, she is accustomed to wearing many hats and working closely with C-suite executives to help get the company to the next level while managing any potential roadblocks along the way — an inevitable part of growing a business.

-My primary area of focus is in the alternative investment industry, advising hedge fund clients at all stages of growth, from startup to well-established managers and financial institutions.
-The benefit of in-house experience is understanding and appreciating the various issues that may arise from the perspectives of the principals/management/parent company; the domestic and offshore private funds themselves; and the institutional and high net worth individual investors/shareholders.
+My primary area of focus is in the alternative investments industry, advising hedge fund clients at all stages of growth, from startup to well-established managers and financial institutions.
+The benefit of in-house experience is understanding and appreciating the various issues that may arise from the perspectives of the principals/management/parent company; the private funds themselves; and the institutional and high net worth individual investors/shareholders.
 Having this unique and versatile perspective translates to many industries beyond financial services.
-For example, I work closely with and support other practice groups in relation to partnership disputes, employment and real estate matters, and government investigations.
+For example, I work closely with and support other practice groups in connection with partnership disputes, succession planning, service provider and third-party distribution agreements, employment-related issues, and government investigations.

 Brooklyn Law School, J.D.